By all the gods fear it, Laurence.

 Ask anyone who has played this game what I am talking about.
 They know.

 So if you are a gamer play this game.
 If you are not watch a Let’s Play of it (I suggest Scribe’s Youtube LP of it) or even enjoy the Lore videos.
 I would suggest Vaatividya for Lore.
 If you really want to go in depth check out the Paleblood Hunt by Redgrave linked below.
-Or if you don’t want to do any of that I will be writing – as just kind of an exercise and an out for all my knowledge of the lore – an in character journal of a hunter going through the story of Bloodborne.
-This will be started in the next couple days or so here on this site.

 So if you enjoyed any of this please like, comment, and subscribe.
 Share me with friends.
 Hell share me with strangers or enemies… I’m not picky.